tunedev/blog-api/README.md

 # Blog App

-## Its a simple blog api that powers crud operations on a posts and comment and also include signup and sign in
+## Its a simple blog api that powers crud operations on a posts, comment and also includes user signup and signin